Table of Contents

 In 85% cases of complete duodenal atresia, bilious vomiting occurs during the first hours of life.
 The color of the vomitus is yellow-green and sometimes with brown granular matter.
 In the rest of the cases (15%), it may be non-bilious as the atresia occurs proximal to the ampulla of Vater.

 On physical examination, the abdomen is sunken (scaphoid abdomen).
-There may be epigastric fullness due to distension of stomach and proximal duodenum.
-Although the bowel movements are absent due to high intenstinal blockage, the meconium passage is not affected during the first 24 hours after birth.
+There may be epigastric fullness due to distension of the stomach and proximal duodenum.
+Although the bowel movements are absent due to high intestinal blockage, the meconium passage is not affected during the first 24 hours after birth.
 The affected newborn may be small for gestational age.

 The congenital intestinal defects that are associated with bilious vomiting and the time of manifestation are: